seankross/the-unix-workbench/docs/05-Bash-Programming.md

 WHILE loops in nested combinations.

-Besides nesting loops within each other you can also nest loops within IF statements and IF statemnets within loops.
+Besides nesting loops within each other you can also nest loops within IF statements and IF statements within loops.
 Let's take a look at an example:

 ```
 #!/usr/bin/env bash